reusserl/OpenStack-Install-Guide/OpenStack_Havana_Debian_Wheezy_Install_Guide.rst

 9. To do
 ========

-Your suggestions are always welcomed.
+Your suggestions are always welcome.